-3) “But we’re growing exponentially!”
-Um,…No. We’re not.
-We are growing, but definitely not at an exponential rate.
-In fact, our rates of growth are declining.
+“But we’re growing exponentially!”
+We really aren’t.
+The human race is certainly growing, but not exponentially.
+“Exponential growth” means that the higher a quantity gets, the more its growth rate increases.
+And in fact, the world population growth rate has been declining since its peak in the early 1960s.
 Between 1950 and 2000, the world population grew at a rate of 1.76%.
 Between 2000 and 2050, it is expected to grow by 0.77 percent.
-So yes, because 0.77 is greater than zero, it is a positive growth rate, and the world population will continue to grow.
+So yes, because 0.77 is greater than zero, it is a positive growth rate, and the world population will continue to grow, but not exponentially.

 Most of this growth will come from developing countries—their life expectancies are expected to shoot up in the next 50 years, contributing to their population growth.
 Africa’s growth is not something to worry about.

-Europe’s decline, however, is something to worry about.
+Europe’s decline, however, is.
 A UN report titled “World Population to 2300” paints a picture of Europe’s future if European fertility rates don’t rise above current levels: “The European Union, which has recently expanded to encompass 452-455 million people (according to 2000-2005 figures) would fall by 2300 to only 59 million.
-About half the countries of Europe would lose 95 per cent or more of their population, and such countries as the Russian Federation and Italy would have only 1 per cent of their population left.”
-In other words, the French, German, Italians and British will virtually cease to exist.
+About half the countries of Europe would lose 95 percent or more of their population, and such countries as the Russian Federation and Italy would have only 1 percent of their population left.”
+In other words, the French, German, Italians, and British will virtually cease to exist.
 Arrivederci, Roma!

 Other fun thoughts: